juanprietob/clusterpost/src/couch-provider/README.md

 Upload documents, attachments, retrieve, modify and delete functions are provided.

-If you don't want to store attachments in the couchdb server you can provide a 'datapath' in the configuration.
+**If you don't want to store attachments in the couchdb server you can provide a 'datapath' in the configuration.
-The attachments will be store that location.
+The attachments will be store in that location on your server.**

-This package can be used as an Hapi plugin.

-It is implemented using [bluebird](https://github.com/petkaantonov/bluebird) Promises
+This package is implemented using [bluebird](https://github.com/petkaantonov/bluebird) Promises

 ----
 	npm install couch-provider